renepacchaux/huntington-bank-pavilion/README.md

 Two weeks

 ### Project goal
-This outdoor band pavilion features concerts.
-In a concert, what's the process threading together memorable experiences?
-What do event-goers buy into at a unique venue?
+What do event-goers buy into at a unique venue at an outdoor pavilion?
+The goal is to figure out how to make overal experiences better by building on what makes them memorable.

 ### Solution